Philadelphia mother charged in murder of quadriplegic daughter

 By Ben Kesslen

-A Philadelphia mother faces a murder charge in the death of her quadriplegic daughter, NBC Philadelphia reports.
+A Philadelphia mother faces a murder charge in the death of her quadriplegic daughter, city police say.

-Yelena Nezhikhovskaya, 63, was arrested over the weekend and charged in the 2018 death of her daguhter, Yulia Nezhikhovskaya, 32, police told NBC Philadelphia.
+Yelena Nezhikhovskaya, 63, was arrested over the weekend and charged in the 2018 death of her daughter, Yulia Nezhikhovskaya, 32, the Philadelphia Police Department told NBC News.

-Police responded to an incident at the family's home on Dec.
-17, 2018, and found Yulia, who was disabled, dead at the scene.
-Authorities have not provided details on Yulia's cause of death or the motive for the murder.
+Police responded to an incident at the family's home Dec.
+17, 2018, and found Yulia Nezhikhovskaya, who was disabled, dead at the scene.
+Authorities have not provided details on her cause of death or the motive for the murder.

-NBC Philadelphia reports that Nezhikhovskaya is facing other charges, in addition to the murder charge.
+Yelena Nezhikhovskaya is facing other charges in addition to the murder charge, police say.